tash-g/WAAL-infrasound/README.md

 - **2-define_decision_points_add_SPL.R** In this script, decision points (as defined in the text) are identified, microbarom sound pressure levels (SPL) are matched to each GPS fix, and the available area around the bird is split into 12 segments of 30 degrees each, ready for analysis.
 It produces the final datset for analysis. _Note: Loading, processing, and matching the microbarom maps requires significant processing power and so this script may take several hours to run._
 - **3-fit_conditional_logit_models.R** This script fits conditional logistic regression models to the data to compare SPL conditions in selected versus non-selected segments.
 It fits and compares the models and produces summaries of the output, and includes code to produce figures 2 and 3 in the manuscript.
 It uses the dataset _'WAAL_2013_gps_processed_aperture30'_, which is produced using scripts 1 and 2.
 - **FUNCTION_boutFinder.R** Contains 'boutFinder' function, which is used to find continuous bouts of flight.
-- **SUPP_MAT_gps-plot.R** This script contains the code to produce Figure S1, which shows a plot of all GPS tracks in the study, coloured by sex.
+- **SUPP-MAT_gps-plot.R** This script contains the code to produce Figure S1, which shows a plot of all GPS tracks in the study, coloured by sex.
 It uses the dataset _'WAAL_2013_gps_labelled.csv'_, which is produced in script 1.
-- **SUPP-INF_HMM-manual_validation.R** This script contains the code to compare the behaviour outputs of the HMM to manual classification and assess accuracy.
+- **SUPP-MAT_HMM-manual_validation.R** This script contains the code to compare the behaviour outputs of the HMM to manual classification and assess accuracy.
-- **SUPP_INF_senstivity-analysis_apertures.R** This script contains the code to compare different aperture sizes for the segments.
+- **SUPP_MAT_senstivity-analysis_apertures.R** This script contains the code to compare different aperture sizes for the segments.
 It first re-runs the processing in script 2 and outputs dataframes where aperture size has been varied.
 The best-fitting conditional logit models are then fitted to these datasets, and the effect sizes and directions of the output compared between the different aperture sizes.

 ## Data inputs
 These datasets are used in the above scripts.
 The first dataset, 'WAAL_2013_gps_filtered' is processed using scripts 1 and 2 to produce the remaining datasets, but ready-made versions of these are provided for quick replication.
 Note that individual IDs have been recoded and so cannot be linked to existing datasets.
 Please contact the authors if you would like to make sure of these, as we may be able to offer addiitonal information, data, or advice.